 - Discard the ginger slices and serve.

 - Peanut is an okay substitute in place of cashew.
-Sometimes I like to do a mix of both.
+Sometimes I like to use a mix of both.

-- I typically buy the prepackaged fresh bulbs for this recipe but you can also use whole bulbs or dried ones.
-See the “Types of Lily Bulbs” section below for more info.
+- I typically buy the prepackaged fresh bulbs for this recipe but you can also use whole bulbs.
+I don’t recommend using dried lily bulbs as they can be bitter.
+See the “Types of Lily Bulbs” section above for more info.